Envy-Free Allocation of Indivisible Goods via Noisy Queries: Introduction

-As we will see, the presence of noise leads to a fundamentally distinct problem that is highly technically challenging.
-In fact, this is the case even in the seemingly simple setting of two agents, additive utilities,\footnote{The two-agent setting is fundamental in fair division, with many prominent works focusing on this setting.
+As we will see, the presence of noise leads to an inherently distinct problem that is technically complex, even in our restricted setting of two agents, additive utilities,\footnote{The two-agent setting is fundamental in fair division, with many prominent works focusing on this setting.
 Moreover, several fair division applications such as divorce settlement and international disputes involve two agents.
 See \cite[Sec.~1.1.1]{Plaut2020-Communication} for some discussion on the importance of this setting.
-The assumption of additive utilities is also very common in the literature.} and Gaussian noise, which is our focus.
+The assumption of additive utilities is also very common in the literature.} and Gaussian noise.
 We show that the number of queries required for finding an envy-free allocation depends crucially on the ``optimal negative envy'' $\Delta > 0$ (or a lower bound thereof), and grows to $\infty$ as $\Delta \to 0$.
 Our main results reveal that with $m$ items having valuations in $[0,1]$ and a constant noise variance, the optimal query complexity is\footnote{We use $\Otil(\cdot)$, $\Omegatil(\cdot)$, and $\Thetatil(\cdot)$ for asymptotic notation that hides logarithmic factors.} $\Otil\big( \frac{m^{2.5}}{\Delta^2} \big)$ in broad regimes of~$\Delta$ as $m \to \infty$.
 Before summarizing our contributions in more detail, we discuss related prior work.